Azure/bicep/.github/PULL_REQUEST_TEMPLATE.md

 We are integrating the Bicep examples into the [Azure QuickStart Templates](https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/README.md).
 If you'd like to contribute new example `.bicep` files that showcase abilities of the language, please follow [these instructions](https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/README.md) to add them directly there.
 We can still take bug reports and fixes for the existing examples for the time being.

+* [ ] This is a bug fix for an existing example
+* [ ] I have resolved all warnings and errors shown by the Bicep VS Code extension
+* [ ] I have checked that all tests are passing by running `dotnet test`
+* [ ] I have consistent casing for all of my identifiers and am using camelCasing unless I have a justification to use another casing style

 ## Contributing a feature

 * [ ] I have opened a new issue for the proposal, or commented on an existing one, and ensured that the Bicep maintainers are good with the design of the feature being implemented